Sage-Bionetworks/portalsDocs/articles/user_profiles.md

 Synapse sends platform notifications via email, but does so only to the single email address you have selected to be your `Primary` or `Notification Email`.
 You can manage this in `Settings`.
 This is the same email that Synapse will use to pass on messages sent to your `username@synapse.org` email address by other users, such as `Mentions` in discussion forums or direct emails sent by other users to you.

+### Deactivating Your Account

+Please contact us to deactivate your Synapse account.

 # See Also
 [Accounts, Certification and Profile Validation](/articles/accounts_certified_users_and_profile_validation.html), [Discussion](/articles/discussion.html)